The Only FDA-Approved DAA With a Demonstrated Safety Profile for Both Acute and Chronic HCV1

 Derived from a single-arm, open-label study of GT 1-4, TN, NC and CC adult participants with acute HCV treated for 8 weeks.

-Adverse Reactions: Acute HCV
+Adverse Reactions: Acute HCV1

-- Most common: fatigue (3%), asthenia (2%), headache (2%), and diarrhea (2%)
+- The most commonly reported adverse reactions were fatigue (3%), asthenia (2%), headache (2%), and diarrhea (2%)

 - No serious adverse reactions were observed